 Create a new directory for the TensorFlow project and cd into it:

 Once inside the directory, we run the following command to create the virtual environment:

 To start using this virtual environment, you need to activate it by running the activate script:

 TensorFlow installation requires pip version 19 or higher.
 Run the following command to upgrade pip to the latest version:

 Install the TensorFlow package:

-Once the installation is complete, verify the installation use the following command:
+Once the installation is complete, verify the installation using the following command:

-Congratulation’s!
+Congratulations!
 You have successfully installed TensorFlow.
 Thanks for using this tutorial for installing TensorFlow on your Debian 10 Buster system.
-For additional help or useful information, we recommend you to check the official TensorFlow website.
+For additional help or useful information, we recommend you check the official TensorFlow website.